2025 Wimbledon Championships

-The 2025 Wimbledon Championships was a major tennis tournament which took place at the All England Lawn Tennis and Croquet Club in Wimbledon, London, England from 30 June to 13 July with the preliminary rounds played from 23 to 26 June.
+The 2025 Wimbledon Championships was a Grand Slam tennis tournament which took place at the All England Lawn Tennis and Croquet Club in Wimbledon, London, England from 30 June to 13 July with the preliminary rounds played from 23 to 26 June.
 It consisted of singles, doubles, mixed doubles, junior, wheelchair and Invitational tournaments play.

 It was the 138th edition of the Wimbledon Championships and the third major tournament of 2025.
 For the first time in Wimbledon's history, line judges were replaced with automated electronic line judges.

 The women's and men's singles finals, held on the second Saturday and Sunday, began at 4:00 PM instead of the traditional 2:00 PM start time, and both finals were scheduled as the last matches of the day.
 The organisers stated that these adjustments aimed to enhance viewership in North and South America.

 Tournament

-The defending champion of the Men's singles draw was the Spanish player, Carlos Alcaraz, who lost in the final to Jannik Sinner who became the first Italian Wimbledon singles champion in the Open Era.
-The Women's singles defending champion was Barbora Krejčíková from the Czech Republic, but she lost in the third round to Emma Navarro.
+The defending champion of the Men's singles draw was the Spanish player, Carlos Alcaraz, who lost in the final to Jannik Sinner, who became the first Italian Wimbledon singles champion in the Open Era.
+The women's singles defending champion was Barbora Krejčíková from the Czech Republic, but she lost in the third round to Emma Navarro.
 Iga Świątek won against Amanda Anisimova in the final and became the first Polish Wimbledon singles champion in the Open Era.

 In the men's and women's singles, a total of eight top-10 seeds were eliminated in the first round, the most at a Grand Slam event in the Open Era.